JunoNgx/crisp-game-lib-tutorial/README.md

     });
 ```

-While this looks like a lot to comprehend, most of these are no longer new at this point:
+While this looks like quite a bit to comprehend, most of these are no longer new at this point:
 * Do take note of the third argument for `char()`, which takes in an object.
 The property `rotation` here isn't the same as `angle` and works slightly different (a 90 degree rotation is represented by `1`).
 This property allows the bullet to rotate around itself.
-* The function `end()` which ends the game, automatically putting the game into an ending state and returning to the title screen.
+* The function `end()`, which self-describingly ends the game, automatically puts the game into an ending state and returns to the title screen subsequently.
 * `Vector.isInRect(topLeftX, topLeftY, length, width)`, self-exlanatorily, checks whether the coordinate is within a particular rectangle.
 Here it is used to detect whether the bullet is within the game screen.

 ![Firing enemy bullets](images/step_071.gif)